uga-libraries/aip-mac-bash-fits/README.md

 # Make an AIP on Mac/Linux with Bash Scripts and FITS

+# Replaced by python scripts on 12/11/2019: https://github.com/uga-libraries/general-aip

 # Purpose:
 Transform a batch of folders into Archival Information Packages (AIPS), including generating PREMIS metadata, using two bash scripts, free tools, and xslt stylesheets on a Mac or Linux operating system.